Dutchman Embarking onto a Yacht | Ludolf Backhuysen (1670)

 The AI Problem + DLT Solution

 So now we have terabytes of fish data… great.
-Not so long ago in the pen and paper days at best a few data points could be accurately captured for basic analysis.
+Not so long ago in the pen and paper days, statistical analysis could only be done on manually generated data points such as counting how many Salmon pass by a viewing window next to a Hydropower plant.
 Today, data is infinitely more portable, computable, granular, and ultimately useful when expressed as 1s and 0s.

 As amazing as these algorithms are, they cannot generate something from nothing.